Ex-Yankee Robinson Cano provides closing act at Aaron Judge's All-Star party

 Once the game began, players from the respective squads had an opportunity to play in a more relaxed atmosphere now that MLB is no longer awarding home-field advantage in the World Series to the league that wins the All-Star Game.
 And another photograph quickly went viral.

 Cano's good buddy and Seattle teammate, Nelson Cruz, lightened the mood at Marlins Park when he stepped to the plate in the sixth inning and asked Molina to snap a picture of him with umpire Joe West.
-Molina took Cruz's cell phone and happily obliged, and the post-"This Time It Counts" era had a moment of spontaneity to savor.
+Molina took Cruz's cellphone and happily obliged, and the post-"This Time It Counts" era had a moment of spontaneity to savor.

 Cruz revealed that he had hoped to pose for a photo with the NL first baseman during a previous All-Star Game appearance at Citi Field in 2013.
-But he popped out in his first at-bat and inadvertently left his cell phone in the dugout before drawing a walk in his second plate appearance.
+But he popped out in his first at-bat and inadvertently left his cellphone in the dugout before drawing a walk in his second plate appearance.
 So he never got the opportunity.

 When Alex Rodriguez interviewed players on the field between innings during the Fox TV broadcast, Cruz considered it an all-clear signal to indulge his on-field fantasy.
 He had no reservations about stowing the phone in his left back pocket once he stepped in the box against Zack Greinke.